You Google your company and BAM! Everything changes. How is this affecting prospects? Are sales ...

 Differences in opinions are expected on the Internet; to this end, a single unfavorable comment or article against an individual or a business does not constitute a hostile entity.
 Repeated negative comments coming from the same person, group or website, however, constitute the work of a hostile entity.

 Hostile entities may have ulterior motives, and their methods are sometimes predictable.
 Disgruntled former employees can turn into hostile entities, and they may even recruit accomplices to assist them in their endeavors.

 A Hostile Environment is a search engine results page (SERP) thoroughly populated with content created by hostile entities.
 When the work of hostile entities goes unchecked, their negative content may organically become top search results for certain keywords.
 A SERP that returns nothing but negative content aimed against individuals, brands or business entities is an extremely hostile environment that can turn into a full-fledged crisis for the victims.
 Concerted attacks may use black hat SEO techniques to accelerate harm.

 Identity theft is a crime that involves stealing personal information for the purpose of supplanting someone's identity typically with financial gain as an intent.

 Identity Theft has become a serious problem in the United States; even children are being targeted.
-Even people one might trust, like Bank Tellers are getting in the lucrative business.
+Even people one might trust, like Bank Tellers, are getting in the lucrative business.
 According to surveys conducted by industry groups, more than two percent of American households have experienced identity theft cases involving minors.
 The growth of social media and mobile technologies are exacerbating the problem.
-From 2010 to 2012, there was a 67 percent increase of data breaches involving smartphones.
+From 2010 to 2012, there was a 67 percent increase in data breaches involving smartphones.

 Identity Theft is one of the most common types of cybercrime.
 In some instances, online identity theft is used as part of a greater pattern of crime that may include cyber stalking or cyberbullying.